feilipu/NASCOM_BASIC_4.7/README.md

 2. Reset the YAZ180 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ASCI serial interface.

 3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1.
-If desired the python `slowprint.py` program, or the Linux `cat` utility, can also be used for this purpose. `python slowprint.py < myprogram.hex > /dev/ttyUSB0` or `cat myprogram.hex > /dev/ttyUSB0`.
+If desired the python `slowprint.py` program, or the Linux `cat` utility, can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.

 4. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
-For the YAZ180 the `USR(x)` jump address is located at either `0x8004` (32k) or `0x2704` (56k).
-If your arbitrary program is located at `0x3000` then the Basic command is `DOKE &h8004, &h3000`, for example.
+For the YAZ180 the `USR(x)` jump address is located at `0x8224` (RC2014 32k), `0x8004` (YAZ180 32k), or `0x2704` (YAZ180 56k).
+If your arbitrary program is located at `0x3000` then the Basic command is `DOKE &h8224, &h3000`, for example.

 5. Start your arbitrary program using `PRINT USR(0)`, or other variant if you have parameters to pass to your program.